DEFRA/software-development-standards/docs/guides/privileged_devices.md

 You should also consider backing up some of your local settings and data, which could help if your device fails and needs to be fixed or replaced.

+Keys and other credentials that you might hold in local configuration files can be held securely in our Defra Bitwarden organisation.

 ## Setup guidance
 The following sections will help you getting set up with some of the tools you are likely to use when you have privileged access.